google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 	if item == 63:
 		print(“Found!”)

 Worst case: item not found.
-Takes 12 steps, where 12 is the size of the list If we had a larger list, would the number of steps change?
+Takes 12 steps, where 12 is the length of the list.
+If we had a larger list, would the number of steps change?
 Yes!
 The bigger the list, the more steps.

-We call it linear.
+We call this linear.

+Searching for an item in an unordered list is always at least linear.

+*Optional*
 Does that change if the list is sorted?

-Search in an unordered list is always at least linear.

-If the list is ordered, how can we do better?
+Yes!
+We can do binary search.

-Go over binary search example on the board, and calculate how long it takes to search in the worst case (item not found).
+Suggestion: do a binary search example on the board, and calculate how long it takes to search in the worst case (item not found).

 Image Details:
 * [bigO01.png](http://www.google.com): Copyright Google